 Many entrepreneurs don’t realize it but as small-business owners we have more options to save on healthcare costs than any other group of Americans.
 The tax-planning and cost-saving strategies can be phenomenal.
 It simply takes a little bit of research and consulting with professionals to create the perfect plan for you.

 Here are important year-end healthcare savings and tax strategies to implement for every small business owner to consider.
-Keep in mind some of these deadlines relate to the December 15, Insurance Enrollment deadline, and other relate to the tax strategies that need to be in place before December 31st.
-Review these carefully as they could help you save thousands of dollars when you build your plan of attack.
+Keep in mind some of these deadlines relate to the December 15- Insurance Enrollment deadline, and others relate to the tax strategies that need to be in place before December 31st.
+Review these strategies carefully as they could help you save thousands of dollars when you build your plan of attack.

 Claim the health insurance deduction properly